 Copyright protection exists as soon as a work is created.

 The terms of copyright protection apply differently in various countries.
-In Canada, copyright protection generally applies to a work for the life of the creator, plus 50 years.
+Currently in Canada, copyright protection generally applies to a work for the life of the creator, plus 50 years, however in 2022 this will increase to life plus 70 years.
 In Europe and the United States, copyright protection generally lasts for the life of the creator, plus 70 years.
 After the copyright expires, a work enters the Public Domain, although copyright protection may still apply to more recent editions, arrangements or adaptations of the work.
 Also don't assume that everything you find on the Internet is in the public domain just becuase it is publicly available.